dotnet/AspNetCore.Docs/aspnetcore/grpc/index.md

 * Polyglot systems where multiple languages are required for development.
 * Point-to-point real-time services that need to handle streaming requests or responses.

-While a C# implementation is currently available on the official [gRPC page](https://grpc.io/docs/quickstart/csharp.html), the current implementation relies on the native library written in C (gRPC C Core).
+While a C# implementation is currently available on the official [gRPC page](https://grpc.io/docs/quickstart/csharp.html), the current implementation relies on the native library written in C (gRPC C-core).
 Work is currently in progress to provide a new implementation based on the Kestrel HTTP server and the ASP.NET Core stack that is fully managed.
 The following documents provide an introduction to building gRPC services with this new implementation.

 ## Additional resources